Vahdam India doubles net revenue to Rs 159 cr in FY21

-New Delhi, April 14 (IANS) Premium tea company Vahdam India registered a 110 per cent growth in its net revenue for FY 2020-21 at Rs 159 crore.
+New Delhi: Premium tea company Vahdam India registered a 110 per cent growth in its net revenue for FY 2020-21 at Rs 159 crore.

 In FY20, the company had reported a net revenue of Rs 75 crore.